Lan-Hsuan Huang 黃籃萱

 Professor of Mathematics

-- Bubble Trouble - Featured scientist in this episode of children’s podcast STEAM Daydream with National Children’s Museum
+- She was the featured scientist in this episode, Bubble Trouble, of children’s podcast STEAM Daydream, produced by National Children’s Museum

 - Northeast Workshop in Geometric Analysis (2022)